Extensions of Time

 Common Types of Splits

 - One Law Firm, Two Offices.
-Most large firms have offices in multiple cities and may allow students to work in two different offices of the firm during the summer.
+Large firms have offices in multiple cities and may allow students to work in two different offices of the firm during the summer.
 With some firms, this can include a stint in an international office.

 - Two Different Law Firms.
 Trying to navigate a split between two law firms in the summer can be quite difficult given that most firms want you for the first half of the summer and expect to have you at least eight weeks.
 There are some exceptions to this.
 For example, many Texas firms are willing to have interns in the second half of the summer and expect only six weeks of work.

 - Law Firm/Public Interest.
 Because public interest employers are often more flexible than firms in terms of the parameters of splitting, this type of split is often workable.
-A typical approach for 2Ls is to interview at VIP and then commit to a firm for the first half of the summer while continuing to pursue public interest opportunities for the second half.
-Students exploring law firms and public interest opportunities may wish to make use of the April 1 public interest/business extension policy (see CDO’s Employer Recruiting Policies for more information about this option).
+A typical approach is to commit to a large firm for the first half of the summer while continuing to pursue public interest opportunities for the second half.
+Students exploring law firms and public interest opportunities may wish to make use of the December 1 or April 1 public interest/business extension policies (see CDO’s Employer Recruiting Policies for more information about this option).

 Accepting